What kind of fuel injection system is best for me?

 I have some of my own components, can you build me a system around this?

 If you choose to install a system in which you have procured your own components we obviously cannot guarantee the results.
 We do not have any way to check for the proper operation of the components that you have acquired.
 We can refurbish TBI units and injectors for an additional charge to help you with your project.
-There will be a small fee for any technical information needed on self procured component installations.

 What is Direct Fuel Injection?